-- 1. www.northlandcollege.edu - In the upper right-hand corner hover over MyNCTC select Student Central Under Most Frequently Visited select Star ID - Activate Star ID - 3.
-Options on activating your Star ID - a.
-Tech ID (Eight-digit number you received at registration) - b.
-Personal email address (has to be the email address provided at the time of registration) - i.
-Once you have selected the personal email option you should receive a verification code in that email account - ii.
-Go back to Active Star ID Verification Code enter the code you received in your personal email account and enter your personal email address - 4.
-Work though the password creation (see password requirements) and the Star ID should be generated - a.
-Your Star ID will be two letters, four numbers, two letters (be sure to commit your Star ID and password to memory) - 5.
+- 1. https://starid.minnstate.edu/ - 2.
+Options on activating or changing your password for your Star ID - a.
+Tech ID (Eight-digit number Northland assigned you, as well as your SSN) - b.
+Personal email address (has to be the email address provided at the time of application) - Once you have selected the personal email option you should receive a verification code in that email account - ii.
+Go back to Active Star ID Verification Code enter the codeyou received in your personal email account and enter your personal email address - Work though the password creation (see password requirements) and the Star ID should be generated - a.
+Your Star ID will be two letters, four numbers, two letters (be sure to commit your Star ID and password to memory) - 4.
 Your Star ID will get you into your Northland email account, D2L Brightspace, Eservices (your online account at Northland), Wireless Internet at Northland, and any computer on campus.